China's Xi calls for greater innovation despite US tech restrictions - ExBulletin

 BEIJING (Reuters) – Chinese President Xi Jinping, on an inspection tour of a major industrial province, renewed his call for greater innovation and technological autonomy as the United States steps up restrictions on access Chinese with advanced technologies.

-China is expected to speed up the upgrading of key technologies and basic products, the official Xinhua news agency reported on Friday (July 7th), quoting Xi during his visit to a company’s high-tech manufacturing zone in China. eastern province of Jiangsu.
+China should speed up the upgrading of key technologies and core products, the official Xinhua News Agency reported on Friday, quoting Xi during his visit to a company’s high-tech manufacturing zone in China. eastern province of Jiangsu.

-Xi’s call to step up tech innovation comes as US-China tensions over semiconductors that began with the Trump administration’s trade war escalate under President Joe Biden.
+Xi’s call to step up tech innovation comes as US-China tensions over semiconductors that began with the Trump administrations’ trade war escalate under President Joe Bidens.

 Washington is considering new restrictions on sales of artificial intelligence microchips, following a series of export controls last year to cut off China from certain semiconductor chips made around the world with equipment Americans.